 We also like to have a travel tumbler on us at all times to caffeinate ourselves along the way – they can be used for both hot or cold drinks but we’ll sometimes just sip water out of them too.
 Disney has an endless amount of designs for these, but we’d suggest getting one that’s mostly stainless steel as plastic tends to chip, crack, or wear over time.

 If you are trying to make time or have the bladder of a camel, you can also get a larger, collapsible container to fill up before heading out and refill it along the way.
-You can easily transfer from these into your personal bottles without ever having to make a pit stop (again, assuming you’re not the one doing the driving).
+We also save those large, glass, kombucha bottles for such an occasion.
+You can easily transfer from these bigger vessels into your personal bottles without ever having to make a pit stop (again, assuming you’re not the one doing the driving).

 - Snacking: Along with hydration, keeping a healthy supply of, well, healthy snacks will keep you going.
 In order to keep things fresh, we discovered these Sea to Summit brand X-Seal & Go collapsible containers.
 While Disney does have some food storage solutions, they’re usually babyish and aren’t nearly as durable and versatile as these.
 They come in a variety of sizes and can seal airtight, making them the perfect accessory for taking along snacks anywhere you go.
 Since they fold flat, we like to keep them in our travel bag and use them to pack up leftovers from restaurants, thus avoiding a needlessly wasted disposable container.
 With care and cleaning, these guys have lasted us for well over a year with nearly daily use, and still going!
 Skip the skimpy Disney branded ones and upgrade to one that will last you for years to come – it doesn’t get much more magical than that!